Was ist ein Metaversum?

 The following properties and characteristics of a metaverse can already be defined today:

-• 3D collective spaces where users explore, create, play, work, socialize, and conduct business without being in the same physical space
+• Collective 3D spaces where users explore, create, play, work, socialize and conduct business without being in the same physical space

 • Compatible virtual and real currencies form a unified economy for digital and physical spaces